-Plombco is a wheel weight manufacturer that has developed the most innovative and comprehensive product lines in the industry.
-With quality-minded employees, the company produces over one million units per day in its two highly automated facilities.
+Plombco is a brand of WEGMANN automotive that has developed the most innovative and comprehensive product lines in the industry.
 Plombco products are sold to OEM’s and aftermarket customers across the Americas, Europe and Asia.

 Plombco is also the maker of the patented Plasteel® premium wheel weights for passenger cars and light trucks.
 Engineered using forward thinking technology, Plasteel® is setting new stardards for innovation in the industry.

 In October of 1985, Mr. George Usereau and three associates joined forces and purchased Poids Plombco Inc. Under the guidance of Mr. Georges Usereau the company found success and began to grow.
 During the early days Mr. Usereau managed a staff of three in a 2,000 square foot building on Cardinal Street in Valleyfield (Québec).
 In 1986 Mr. Claude Lussier joined the Plombco Inc. team as an investor and within two years Mr. Lussier and Usereau bought the remaining shares from their associates and took sole ownership of Plombco, Inc. For the next few years Plombco continued to grow its sales and strategically focused on the core business of lead wheel weights offering three product lines, the passenger car wheel weight Series REG & AW and the B Series for trucks (now called LT’s).